 - Enter your investment amount.
 Instead of indicating how many shares you’d like to purchase, enter the amount you’d like to invest.

 - Submit your order.
 Review your order details and submit your order to complete the transaction.

 - Track your investment.
 Log in to your account to review your portfolio and track the performance of your investments.

 If you’re looking for a new brokerage account, compare your options using the table below.

-Dividend reinvestment plans allow you to reinvest your dividend payments into more shares, which slowly increases your equity.
+Dividend reinvestment plans allow you to reinvest your dividend payments into more shares, which slowly increase your equity.
 If you don’t receive enough in dividends to purchase a full share, you’ll get a fractional share.
-Continue to collect these fractional shares and eventually they combine to make full shares.
+Continue to collect these fractional shares and eventually you’ll have enough to constitute a full share.

-Sometimes, companies choose to split their shares in a process called stock splitting.
-Stock splitting divides existing shares into multiple shares to help increase their liquidity.
-The split doesn’t actually add any additional value — the total dollar value of the shares stays the same — it just changes the number of available shares, making them more accessible for new investors.
+Companies perform stock splits by dividing existing shares to increase their liquidity.
+The split doesn’t actually add any additional value — the total dollar value of the shares stays the same.
+The split simply increases the number of available shares, making them more accessible for new investors.